Azure/MDEASM-Solutions/Inventory Queries/Readme.md

 4. Click **Review+Create**

 Once deployment is complete, you will need to authorize each connection.
-1. For Example, Click the Email connection resource
+1. For Example, Click the Email Connection resource
 2. Select a Email Connection or create a new Email Connection
 3. Click Authorize
 4. Sign in